RaBiT: Residual-Aware Binarization Training for Accurate and Efficient LLMs: Hyperparameters

 The Iterative Residual SVID initialization (\Cref{subsec:stable_init}) aims to mitigate the scheduling bias inherent in standard greedy initialization.
 We analyzed the required number of iterations ($T_{\max}$) for convergence on the Llama2-7B model.
 We measured the Initial KL divergence loss as the iterations progressed from 1 (equivalent to Greedy SVID) up to 35.

 The results, shown in \Cref{fig:kl_loss_svid_iter}, indicate that the initialization quality improves rapidly in the initial phase.
 The loss stabilizes significantly around 15 iterations, and the optimum is reached at 20 iterations.
 Beyond this point, further iterations do not provide additional benefits.
-Based on this analysis, we selected $T_{\max}=20$ as the default setting for RaBiT initialization, providing an optimal balance between initialization quality and computational cost.
+Based on this analysis, we selected $T_{\max}=20$ as the default setting for RaBiT initialization, providing a robust convergence margin while maintaining an optimal balance between initialization quality and computational cost.